steakhorn/remix-graphql-aws-cdk-example/README.md

 If all goes well, your database should now be ready for the Prisma queries defined in the AppSync resolver Lambda function.

 At this point, you should be able to view the app at its CloudFront URL.
-This logged as a CDK output after a successful deployment - it's the one with "CloudFrontDomain" in its name.
+This URL is logged as a CDK output after a successful deployment - it's the one with "CloudFrontDomain" in its name.
 You can also view all CDK outputs in the AWS CloudFormation console at any time.

 ### Optional: Set up GraphCDN